 - 1. Press and hold the Power button, then tap Power off. - 2.
-Take out and re-insert the PDM's battery.
-For instructions on removing and replacing the PDM battery, see "Inserting or Replacing the PDM Battery" on page 131. - 3.
 Press and hold the Power button to turn the PDM back on.

 This action silences the PDM's alarm.
 Your history records and personal settings are preserved.
 However, you may have to reset the time and date and change your Pod.
 After you reset the time, the Bolus Calculator is temporarily disabled.
 A PDM message tells you when the Bolus Calculator can be used again.
-You can deliver a manually calculated bolus when the Bolus Calculator is disabled.
+You can deliver a manually-calculated bolus when the Bolus Calculator is disabled.